 The Moralist: Woodrow Wilson and the World He Made by Patricia O’Toole is a detailed history of Wilson’s political career.
 O’Toole is the author of five books, including When Trumpets Call: Theodore Roosevelt after the White House, and The Five of Hearts: An Intimate Portrait of Henry Adams and His Friends, which was a finalist for the Pulitzer Prize, the National Book Critics Circle Award, and the Los Angeles Times Book Prize.
 She is a former professor in the School of the Arts at Columbia University and a fellow of the Society of American Historians.

 The young me would have, and did say, Wilson was one of America’s greatest presidents.
 In my youth, he was the American Commander and Chief in the first World War, a war I read a great deal about.
 He also opened the Panama Canal.
 That image a of a leader continued when I was a Marine.
 The Marines had some of their greatest moments in that war and also were instrumental in shaping American policy in Central America.
-Later in graduate school working on my Masters in International Relations, Wilson played a major role in the formation of the liberal theory of international relations.
+Later in graduate school working on my Masters in International Relations, Wilson played a significant role in the formation of the liberal theory of international relations.
 Wilson was also the subject of my thesis research on Huerta and America’s intervention in Mexico.
 Recently, Wilson has come under fire for his lagging behind on racial equality, women’s rights, and political dissent.

 O’Toole traces much of Wilson’s adult life and shows the evolution of his role in history.
 Wilson was, and remains, the only president with a Ph.D.
 Furthermore, his Ph.D. was in history and political science with a dissertation entitled: Congressional Government: A Study in American Politics.
 Wilson knew more about government than any other president previously and arguably still.
 He changed the role of the president.
-Previously, Congress held the lion’s share of power.
-Wilson made the president the central point in American politics and that position is still enjoyed by the executive branch.
-The American people get excited about voting for president and not much excitement goes into voting for representatives aside from voting the party line.
+Earlier Congress held the lion’s share of power.
+Wilson made the president the central point in American politics, and that position is still enjoyed by the executive branch.
+The American people get excited about voting for president, and not much excitement goes into voting for representatives aside from voting the party line.
 Wilson transformed the country and the world with his ideas.

-Wilson made foreign policy a key point for his presidency.
+Wilson made foreign policy a critical point for his presidency.
 Outside of free trade and freedom of the seas, America cared little about what happened outside her borders or sphere of influence.
 Under Wilson, America played an active role in Mexico, invading twice, and in several other countries in Central America.
 In 1913 he said of the region “I am going to teach the South American republics to elect good men.”

 Wilson played an important domestic role also.
 He called his domestic program New Freedom.
 He implemented the Federal reserve, changed the tariff system and moved to an income tax.
 The Underwood Act reduced tariffs by 25% and eliminated tariffs on essential goods.
 He joined the progressives in fighting the trusts.
 Wilson also fought to limit child labor and to aid farmers with low-cost loans.